stefi-says/web3_projects_and_contributions/sybil_start_checks_package/sybil_start_checks/README.md

 ### Further development:

 The package has little study around time optimization due to hackathon time constraints.
-It can be slow when used to check a lot of wallets  owing to  making one API call for each ‘check’.
+It can be slow when used to check a lot of wallets  owing to  making one API call for each function ‘check’.
 Further development would include:

-  * modules to import and treat a dataset and use it to retrieve the ‘checks’ for the other modules.
+  * modules to import and treat a dataset and use it to retrieve the validations for the other modules.
-  * One module that builds and processes networks and returns network metrics as degree of centrality, closeness and so on ..
+  * One module that builds and processes networks algorithms and returns network metrics as degree of centrality, closeness and so on ..

 ### Acknowledgements to: